hilal138/delat-demo/README.md

 # delat-demo
- demo for git and git hub
+ demo for git and git hub.